bugsnag/maze-runner/README.md

 3. Run `bundle install` to fetch and install Maze Runner

-4. Run `bundle exec bugsnag-maze-runner init` from the root of your project to build the basic structure to run test scenarios.
+4. Run `bundle exec maze-runner init` from the root of your project to build the basic structure to run test scenarios.
    * `features/fixtures`: Test fixture files, such as sample JSON payloads
    * `features/scripts`: Scripts to be run in scenarios.
 Any environment